khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Degiro](https://user-images.githubusercontent.com/46355364/207838353-001d350c-872c-4770-a586-fb21318122eb.png)

 Click on, "Open an account", and then go through the registration process.
-After setting up the account, the login credentials can be entered in the OpenBB Terminal with:
+After setting up the account, the login credentials can be entered in the Finance Analysis with:

 ```console
 /keys/degiro -u USERNAME -p PASSWORD